Caring for people disclosing sexual assault

 Hospital and Health Services (HHS) will:

-- Ensure adherence to informed consent for all aspects of caring for people disclosing sexual assault, including clinical treatment, forensic examinations, evidence collection and storage, police involvement, referrals and the release of information to third parties.
+- Ensure adherence to informed consent for all aspects of caring for people disclosing sexual assault, including clinical treatment, forensic medical examinations, evidence collection and storage, police involvement, referrals and the release of information to third parties.
+This includes the right to withdraw consent at any stage.

-- Provide a suitable model of care for managing paediatric sexual assault patients (under 14 years of age) within each HHS.
+- Each HHS should provide a suitable care pathway to ensure appropriate care for paediatric sexual assault patients (under 14 years of age)

 - Ensure all patients are referred to (with patient consent) and/or provided information regarding sexual assault counselling and support services.